ninaimmenroth/ase-berlingeoheatmap/readme.md

 ### Project Structure
 ase-berlingeoheatmap/
-├── data/ # Contains datasets used for analysis
+├── data/                       --> Contains datasets used for analysis
-│ ├── plz_einwohner.csv # Population data per ZIP code
+│ ├── plz_einwohner.csv         --> Population data per ZIP code
-│ └── charging_stations/ # Charging station data
+│ └── Ladesaeulenregister.csv   --> Charging station data
-├── core/ # Source code for the project
+├── core/                       --> Source code for the project
-│ ├── methods.py # Methods to transform the data and generate heatmaps
+│ ├── methods.py                --> Methods to transform the data and generate heatmaps
-│ └── HelperTools.py # Helper functions
+│ └── HelperTools.py            --> Helper functions
-├── config.py # Configuration settings for the project
+├── config.py                   --> Configuration settings for the project
-├── main.py # Main script to launch the application
+├── main.py                     --> Main script to launch the application
-├── requirements.txt # Python dependencies
+├── requirements.txt            --> Python dependencies
-└── README.md # Project documentation
+└── README.md                   --> Project documentation

 ### Key Functions/Modules
 - `main.py`: The main script to launch the application and execute functions from methods.py with the correct data.